 If you are looking for nightlife then there are a great number of restaurants and bars that offer high-end music and dance with complimentary drinks.
 You can also find beach shacks from November to March.
 These are great places to stay or just spend time dancing and trying the seafood at budget.

-Who liked it?
-Eager to Travel
+Suggested by: Eager to Travel

 8. Cola Beach